-- Any award screeners, screening links, event invites, swag, or screening invites received as part of being a member are not be shared or distributed to anyone outside of the organization.
+- Any award screeners, screening links, event invites, swag, or screening invites received as part of being a member are not shared or distributed to anyone outside the organization.

 - Under absolutely no circumstance is it allowed to disclose any information about the HCA to anyone who isn’t a member.
 If it is discovered that you have disclosed any information, you will be immediately removed from the group.

 HCA Rules and Requirements Key Yearly Membership Requirements

 - Vote for the Film Awards, Midseason Awards, and TV Awards